 As an option (PURPLE line on our map), you can skip the walking of this extension and instead ride the Metro from the Acropolis Station to Victoria to visit the National Archaeological Museum of Athens.

-From the Acropolis Museum, leaving it on your right hand side, walk down Dionysiou Areopagitou street three blocks and leave the peaceful pedestrian streets behind you.
+With the Acropolis Museum to your right, walk down Dionysiou Areopagitou street three blocks.
+You are now leaving the peaceful pedestrian streets behind you.

-The most notable ancient ruins are Hadrian’s Arch facing you next to the busy street, and the imposing columns of the Temple of Zeus.
+The most notable ancient ruins you see on your right are Hadrian’s Arch facing you next to the busy street, and the imposing columns of the Temple of Zeus.

-It is worth noting that the Morosini during the Turkish-Venecian war in 1685 (Ottoman Era) unleashed the barrage of mortars that destroyed the Parthenon from this very spot.
-Something to ponder as you gaze at the Acropolis from the Olympeion.
+It is worth noting that the Dodge of Venice, Francesco Morosini, unleashed the barrage of mortars that destroyed the Parthenon from this very spot during the Turkish-Venecian war in 1685 (at the time Greece was under Turkish occupation).
+It’s something to ponder as you gaze at the Acropolis from the Olympeion.

-Next head east on Leoforos Vasilissis Olgas toward the Panathenaic Stadium (about 5 min walk).
+Next head east on Leoforos Vasilissis Olgas toward the Panathenaic Stadium (about 5 min walk) [map].